Shane Warne: Tributes

+In November 2024, a partnership between Hasbro, Monopoly and the Shane Warne Legacy was announced with the unveiling of the largest-ever Monopoly board, measuring at over 1200 square metres, as confirmed by Monopoly.

 State memorial service

-Warne's state memorial service was held on the evening of 30 March 2022 at Melbourne Cricket Ground.
+Warne's state memorial service was held on the evening of 30 March 2022 at the Melbourne Cricket Ground.
+It was $1.6 million, almost triple the cost of the second-most-expensive memorial service in 2022, which cost $584,204.
 The service, which was free to attend and ran for around 140 minutes, was attended by about 55,000 people, broadcast on multiple channels and streamed online.
 The service was ultimately watched by more than 1.5 million Australians.

-The memorial was opened by Greta Bradman, Donald Bradman's granddaughter, who performed the national anthem "Advance Australia Fair"; the service included eulogies from Warne's children, his father, his brother Jason, and other family members and friends.
+The memorial was opened by Greta Bradman, Donald Bradman's only granddaughter, who performed the national anthem "Advance Australia Fair"; the service included eulogies from Warne's children, his father, his brother Jason, and other family members and friends.
 During his eulogy, Warne's father said, "Shane said of himself, 'I smoked, I drank, and I played a little cricket'".

 It was earlier decided the Great Southern Stand at MCG was to be renamed in Warne's honour.
 To conclude the memorial, Warne's children unveiled the Shane Warne Stand sign with a recording of Frank Sinatra singing "My Way" playing in the background as the crowd rose and cheered.